AntonKueltz/bgv-pir/README.md

 # About
 This is a [Private Information Retrieval (PIR)](http://en.wikipedia.org/wiki/Private_information_retrieval) implementation built on top of [HElib](https://github.com/shaih/HElib/).
 HElib implements the crypto system described in [Fully Homomorphic Encryption without Bootstrapping](http://eprint.iacr.org/2011/277.pdf) by Brakerski, Gentry and Vaikuntanathan.
 The description of this specific PIR protocol can be found in [this paper](https://personal.cis.strath.ac.uk/changyu.dong/papers/pir.pdf).
+Distribution is under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl.html) (GPL).

 # Setup & Dependencies
 ### Installing HElib